LucaReggiannini/revshellSerial/README.md

 # revshellAirgap (PoC)

-revshellAirgap is a proof of concept showing a lab technique to reach an interactive Reverse Shell on a network-isolated Windows host with no Internet access.
-For educational, authorized testing only.
+revshellAirgap is a proof of concept showing a lab technique to enstablish an interactive Reverse Shell on a network-isolated Windows host with no Internet access.
+This is for educational, authorized testing only.
 Do not use on systems you do not own or have explicit permission to test.

 ## Demo